taylorhakes/karma-commonjs-alias/README.md

 Here is a link to the original repo [karma-commonjs](https://github.com/karma-runner/karma-commonjs) .
 Go there for a full list of features.

 ## Module aliasing
-Added the ability to alias module for testing.
+Added the ability to alias modules for testing.
 This is useful for mocking and specifying environment.
 It works the same way as file aliasing in grunt-browserify.

 Here is an example karma.conf configuration